TITLE 6 PRIMARY AND SECONDARY EDUCATION

 A. The authority's board shall be composed of a total of 11 members as provided by Section 22-29-5 NMSA 1978.
 Solely for the purposes of board membership under Section 22-29-5 NMSA 1978, the term “participating educational entities” as used in that section is defined to mean those educational entities that participate in the authority employee benefits coverages or risk-related coverages or both.

 B. Membership on the board shall be for a term not to exceed three years pursuant to Section 22-29-5, NMSA 1978.
-Members shall serve on the board at the pleasure of the party by which he has been appointed and may be removed by the appointing party for any reason at any time.
+Members shall serve on the board at the pleasure of the party by which they have been appointed and may be removed by the appointing party for any reason at any time.

 C. Alternate representatives to the board shall not be allowed.
 Voting by proxy also shall not be allowed.